The Ultimate Checklist for Widows

 Have you been searching for a death-of-a-spouse checklist ?

-Let’s face it–there’s nothing more frustrating than staring down the crushing list of to-dos after your spouse dies, only to feel paralyzed with indecision about what to do next and never actually getting anything done.
+Let’s face it–there’s nothing more frustrating than staring down the crushing list of to-dos after your spouse or life partner dies, only to feel paralyzed with indecision about what to do next and never actually getting anything done.
 And there’s nothing more discouraging than trying to get motivated–only to have confusion and fear hijack your best efforts.

 You know that you should start organizing your tasks, managing the bills, and closing or modifying accounts.
 Maybe you’ve even tried searching for post-death checklists on Google, asking for feedback in grief and loss Facebook groups, or turning to your family and friends for advice.